step-security-bot/elasticgraph/config/site/src/_includes/filtering_predicate_definitions/near.md

 : Matches records where the field's geographic location is within a specified distance from the location identified by `latitude` and `longitude`.

-  Will be ignored when `null` or an empty object is passed.
+  When `null` or an empty object is passed, matches all documents.